 Arsene Wenger has once said in his own words: ‘I used to smoke in the dugout as a manager.
 My smoking habit was born from my part-time work as a cigarette salesman back in my early youth’.

 ‘Arsènewenger 33179’ is the only asteroid named after a football manager.
-The asteroid was discovered on March 29, 1998 by Ian P. Griffin, a die hard Arsenal fan.
+The asteroid was discovered on March 29, 1998, by Ian P. Griffin, a die-hard Arsenal fan.

 Wenger was married to former basketball player Annie Brosterhous who was previously married to French basketball star George Brosterhous with whom she had two children prior to her long relationship with Wenger.

-The Wengers had been in a long-term relationship since the mid-1990s, and married each other in 2010 before divorcing in 2015.
+The Wengers had been in a long-term relationship since the mid-1990s and married each other in 2010 before divorcing in 2015.

-The Gunners chief and long term lover Annie, 59, are said to have agreed a financial package and divided up their assets.
+The Gunners chief and long term lover Annie, 59, are said to have agreed on a financial package and divided up their assets.
 Court papers were filed in Wenger’s hometown of Strasbourg, France.

 Wenger and his long-term partner Annie had a ‘separation of bodies’ judgment issued by a judge in Paris, meaning that they are free to see other people.

-Arsene Wenger Childhood Story Plus Untold Biography Facts –Arsene Wenger Vs Mourinho (Similarities and Fights).
+Arsene Wenger Vs Mourinho (Similarities and Fights):

-Similarity: Wenger, like his bitter rival Jose Mourinho, speaks six different languages – French, German, English, Spanish, Italian and a spattering of Japanese.
+Similarity: Wenger, just like his bitter rival Jose Mourinho, speaks six different languages – French, German, English, Spanish, Italian and a spattering of Japanese.

 However, Jose Mourinho believes he is a victim of his own success after reacting to recent criticism of his struggles by claiming he is not given the respect he deserves or treated with the same reverence as Arsène Wenger.